pymc-devs/pytensor/doc/extending/op.rst

   The ``node`` parameter is needed to determine the number of inputs.
 Some :class:`Op`\s such as :class:`Subtensor` take a variable number of inputs.

-  If no connection_pattern is specified, :func:`aesara.gradient.grad` will assume that all inputs have some elements connected to some elements of all outputs.
+  If no connection_pattern is specified, :func:`pytensor.gradient.grad` will assume that all inputs have some elements connected to some elements of all outputs.

-  This method conveys two pieces of information that are otherwise not part of the Aesara graph:
+  This method conveys two pieces of information that are otherwise not part of the Pytensor graph:

   1) Which of the :class:`Op`'s inputs are truly ancestors of each of the :class:`Op`'s outputs.
-Suppose an :class:`Op` has two inputs, :math:`x` and :math:`y`, and outputs :math:`f(x)` and :math:`g(y)`. :math:`y` is not really an ancestor of :math:`f`, but it appears to be so in the Aesara graph.
+Suppose an :class:`Op` has two inputs, :math:`x` and :math:`y`, and outputs :math:`f(x)` and :math:`g(y)`. :math:`y` is not really an ancestor of :math:`f`, but it appears to be so in the Pytensor graph.
   2) Whether the actual elements of each input/output are relevant to a computation.
      For example, the shape :class:`Op` does not read its input's elements,